 All cases of pre-implantation genetic diagnosis require ICSI.
 Therefore, patients planning PGD/PGS do not need to do the antisperm antibody test.

 When submitting a specimen for semen analysis, the patient must have abstained from ejaculation for 2 days and no more that 7 days.
 You may request a collection kit and collect at home if you wish.
 Try to drop the specimen within 45 minutes of collection and close to your appointed time.

 Here Begins the IVF Process….

 The Down Regulation Phase:

 Most IVF treatment cycles require a preparatory phase called the down regulation phase.
 During this phase, the ovarian follicles are synchronized in order to assure a more cohesive ovarian response.
 The down regulation can be achieved with a simple low dose oral contraceptive pill or an estrogen and progesterone combination.
-Some patients cannot use a birth control pill for medical reasons and in this case the down regulation can be achieved with a brief period of estrogen after ovulation or with the use of Lupron.
+Some patients cannot use a birth control pill for medical reasons and in this case the down regulation can be achieved with a brief period of estrogen and progesterone after ovulation or with the use of Lupron.

 The most common entry into the IVF program is as follows:

 The day 2-3 FSH and E2 blood test usually done menstrual day 2-3 (day 4 is fine if day 2-3 is a weekend or holiday).
-Please inform the nursing staff if the blood draw was on a day other than day 2-3.

 Come in for the pre-ivf tests while taking the oral contraceptive pill